 Let your recruiter know about any interviews you have scheduled as early as possible.
 From there, the recruiter will contact your supervisor to make any necessary arrangements.

-If your assignment is ending in the near future, notify your recruiter and let him or her know that you’d like to be placed back on our email list.
+If your assignment is ending in the near future, notify your recruiter and let them know that you will be looking for something new soon.
 From there, the process will be the same as before you were placed in which you would apply directly to positions of interest.
 As with before, our recruiters will contact you when a position arises that matches your skills and experience.

 It is best practice to list both the staffing agency and the organization you temped with on your resume and other application materials to give the clearest picture of where you worked.
 On your resume, you can try writing the actual position you held and the name of the organization on one line, and the name of the staffing agency directly below.
 If you’ve temped at multiple places in a short period of time, grouping them under a “temporary assignments” section may help.